Wang-Lin-boop/GeminiMol/README.md

 ## Reproducing

 Here, we present the reproducible code for training the Cross-Encoder and GeminiMol models based on the conformational space similarity descriptors of 39,290 molecules described in the paper.
-Additionally, benchmark test scripts is provided.
+Additionally, benchmark test scripts were provided.
 With this code, the community can reproduce the results reported in the paper, explore different model architectures, or incorporate additional molecular similarity data to further enhance the performance of the models.

 > Training the Cross-Encoder